Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 This is an improvement (Score:2)

-Another worthless stunt (Score:2)
+Another worthless stunt (Score:3)

 No actual security expert is surprised this is possible.
 However, this is actually worthless in almost all circumstances.
 First, you have to be close enough that standard TEMPEST attacks should work a lot better.
 And second, this has a high risk of causing problems elsewhere and getting notices.
 And thirs, the data-rate is laughable and unsuitable for most attacks.